syncfusion-content/blazor-docs/blazor/dropdown-list/getting-started-with-web-app.md

 ---
 layout: post
 title: Getting Started with Blazor DropDown List in Web App | Syncfusion
-description: Checkout and learn about the documentation for getting started with Blazor DropDown List Component in Blazor Web App.
+description: Checkout and learn about the documentation for getting started with Blazor DropDown List component, its elements, and more.
 platform: Blazor
 component: DropDown List
 documentation: ug